InterPro - Instructor Welcome Message: Creating a Positive Presence in Your Online Course

 - help students become familiar with the instructor and the course;

-- help ease any anxiousness about taking an online course;
+- help ease any student anxiousness about what to expect in the course;

 - give students the feeling that you are accessible, approachable, and a real person;